MotherSky/Ethernaut-Walkthrough/0 - Hello Ethernaut/README.md

 >  await contract.authenticate("ethernaut0")
 ```

 Now we will be prompted with a metamask transaction.
-As we can see in the image below, this a function call to authenticate() with "ethernaut" as parameter **(65746865726e61757430 is hexcode of the string "ethernaut0")**
+As we can see in the image below, this a function call to authenticate() with "ethernaut0" as parameter **(65746865726e61757430 is hexcode of the string "ethernaut0")**

 <img src="img/transaction.png" alt="Transaction" width="200"/>